Council pilots community resilience plan - Argyllshire Advertiser

 A report has revealed how the authority had hoped to consult with residents earlier this year on interest in helping to keep paths and pavements clear during the winter months.

-However, the consultation process was delayed due to Covid-19 and is now planned to take place this winter with a view to rolling a scheme out during the summer and autumn of 2021.
+However, the consultation process was delayed due to Covid-19 and is now planned to take place during the summer and autumn of 2021.

-The details were revealed in a report considered by the council’s environment, development and infrastructure committee at a meeting via Skype on December 3.
+The details were revealed in a report due to be considered by the council’s environment, development and infrastructure committee at a meeting via Skype on December 3.

 Executive director Kirsty Flanagan said: ‘The council previously allocated specific funds as part of the winter maintenance budget to support community engagement and resilience relating to winter maintenance.